Xacfran/antimicrobial_peptides_chiroptera/README.md

 ### Multi-λ model with two different birth-death parameters

-For this I manually added 3 and 5 lambdas using as a guide the example of the `chimphuman_separate_lambda.txt:` in the [CAFE Github repository](https://github.com/hahnlab/CAFE5).
+For this I manually added 3 and 5 lambdas using as a guide the example of the `chimphuman_separate_lambda.txt:` in the [CAFE5 Github repository](https://github.com/hahnlab/CAFE5).

 Thus both of the trees written in individual files looked like: